-Photographer Marc Simon Frei took some shocking
+Photographer Marc Simon Frei took some shocking photos

 of the high-voltage electric storms created by a Tesla coil.
 Marc Simon Frei/ Google+

-."
+Google’s Street View isn’t just taking it to the streets anymore.
+Google partnered with rock climbers Lynn Hill, Alex Honnold and Tommy Caldwell to put up cameras on the rock face of Yosemite’s “El Capitan.”
 The 3000-foot vertical rock formation is one of the most popular sites amongst rock climbers and base jumpers.
 Users can now enjoy a bout of vertigo from the comfort of their own home by going to Google Maps and checking out the view from the side of the massive rock.

 Air Transport Model